DerrickLamers/cncjswiki/Raspberry-Pi-Setup-Guide.md

 # sudo pm2 startup  # To Start PM2 as root
 pm2 startup  # To start PM2 as pi / current user
   #[PM2] You have to run this command as root.
 Execute the following command:
-  sudo su -c "env PATH=$PATH:/usr/bin pm2 startup linux -u pi --hp /home/pi"
+  sudo env PATH=$PATH:/usr/bin /usr/lib/node_modules/pm2/bin/pm2 startup systemd -u pi --hp /home/pi

 # Start CNC.js (on port 8000) with PM2
 pm2 start $(which cnc) -- --port 8000